jinoantony/gatsby-blog/src/pages/php/2019-12-01-how-arrow-functions-can-improve-your-code/index.md

 }
 ```

-Yeah, the function just takes an argument and return it.
+Yeah, the function just takes an argument and returns it.
 So arrow function is a normal function with a special `fn` keyword and no return statement?
 Probably Not!

 ## Features